Browse by Medical Category

 Do childhood doodles and drawings predict future intelligence?
 Dr. Braaten discusses some of the latest research, and what it really means for your child.

-Talking about rejection The investigation into the recent Connecticut prom incident is a chance for parents to discuss with teens how to turn somebody down with compassion, Dr. Braaten suggests.
+Talking about rejection The investigation into a recent Connecticut prom incident is a chance for parents to discuss with teens how to turn somebody down with compassion.

-How do you keep your children from being spoiled, turn them into givers?Dr. Braaten has an important holiday season suggestion for parents on how to keep your children from being spoiled and making them into givers
+How do you keep your children from being spoiled, turn them into givers?Dr. Braaten offers advice for parents on how to keep your children from being spoiled and making them into givers.

 Straight Talk About Psychological Testing for Kids